phasorpy.phasor#

 signal (array_like) – Frequency-domain, time-domain, or hyperspectral data.
 A minimum of three samples are required along axis.
 The samples must be uniformly spaced.

 axis (int or str, optional) – Axis over which to compute phasor coordinates.
-By default, the ‘H’ or ‘C’ axes if signal contains such dimension names, else the last axis (-1).
+By default, the ‘H’ or ‘C’ axis if signal contains such dimension names, else the last axis (-1).

-harmonic (int, sequence of int, or 'all', optional) – Harmonics to return.
+harmonic (int, sequence of int, or 'all', optional) – Harmonics for which to return phasor coordinates.
 If ‘all’, return all harmonics for signal samples along axis.
 Else, harmonics must be at least one and no larger than half the number of signal samples along axis.
 The default is the first harmonic (fundamental frequency).
 A minimum of harmonic * 2 + 1 samples are required along axis to calculate correct phasor coordinates at harmonic.

 sample_phase (array_like, optional) – Phase values (in radians) of signal samples along axis.
-If None (default), samples are assumed to be uniformly spaced along one period.
-The array size must equal the number of samples along axis.
+By default, samples are assumed to be uniformly spaced along one period.
+The array length must equal the number of samples along axis.
 Cannot be used with harmonic!=1 or use_fft=True.

-use_fft (bool, optional) – If true, use a real forward Fast Fourier Transform (FFT).
-If false, use a Cython implementation that is optimized (faster and resource saving) for calculating few harmonics.
+use_fft (bool, optional) – Use a real-valued forward Fast Fourier Transform (FFT).
+Else, use a Cython implementation that is optimized (faster and memory-efficient) for calculating few harmonics.
 By default, FFT is only used when all or at least 8 harmonics are calculated, or rfft is specified.

 rfft (callable, optional) – Drop-in replacement function for

-normalize (bool, optional) – Return normalized phasor coordinates.
-If true (default), return average of signal along axis and Fourier coefficients divided by sum of signal along axis.
+normalize (bool, optional, default: True) – Return normalized phasor coordinates.
+Return average of signal along axis and Fourier coefficients divided by sum of signal along axis.
 Else, return sum of signal along axis and unscaled Fourier coefficients.
-Un-normalized phasor coordinates cannot be used with most of PhasorPy’s functions but may be required for intermediate processing.
+Unnormalized phasor coordinates cannot be used with most of PhasorPy’s functions (which expect normalized coordinates) but may be required for intermediate processing.

 - Returns: